COGNIMANEU/toolbox/documentation/add_new_tool.md

 - **Title**: Replace with the actual title of your tool.
 - **Date**: Update the date to the current date or leave it as is.
 - **Weight**: Define the order in which the tool will be shown in the category.
 To place the tool at the end of the list, please enter the current tool number plus 1.
 - **Description**: Replace with a concise description of your tool.
+Max 120 characters.
 - **License**: Replace the license URL with the appropriate license for your tool.
 Please refer to [License](#license) for more information.
 - **TRL**: Update the TRL (Technology Readiness Level) badge link with the correct status.
 Please refer to [TRL](#trl) for more information.
 - **Link** (optional): Replace with the official link to your tool's website.
 Otherwise, remove this entry.